mozhivarman/MSCV-Robotics-Project/README.md

 ## Conclusions

-As conclusions, We started with the Introduction to turtlebot 3.
+For conclusions, We started with the Introduction to turtlebot 3.
 Then we continued to implement lane detection with the Opencv function and images from the turtlebot 3.
 Next, we used the detection to calculate each lane's centroid, with the mean of centroid implemented to Autonomous Driving by Perception.
 And create the ros launch file to call the scripts for demonstration.
-The approach that we demonstrated above is successfully implemented and gives excellent output on  Autonomous Driving by Perception (perform Lane Detection and Autonomous Driving of the robot)
+The approach that we demonstrated above is successfully implemented and gives excellent output on  Autonomous Driving by Perception (perform Lane Detection and Autonomous Driving of the robot).